The average leopard gecko diet is relatively straightforward, mainly because leopard geckos are insectivores.

 On the one hand, waxworms are quite nutritious and an excellent protein source, but at the same time, they are incredibly high in fat, meaning they are not an appropriate staple insect.

-However, when fed every week or so, they make an excellent treat for your gecko’s diet.
+When fed every week or so, waxworms make an excellent treat for your gecko’s diet.

 If you’ve ever purchased waxworms for your reptiles before, you probably already know you have to refrigerate them to prevent them from pupating or forming a cocoon.